Friends of Placer County Animal Shelter

 Humane Society of the Sierra Foothills, a Society for the Prevention of Cruelty to Animals

-Together with volunteers from, agreements with other non-profit animal rescue organizations as well as local veterinarians, the HSSF investigations team is committed to promoting and protecting the health, safety, and welfare of animals and people.
+Together with volunteers from other non-profit animal rescue organizations as well as local veterinarians, the HSSF investigations team is committed to promoting and protecting the health, safety, and welfare of animals and people.